bestcreator01/web-server-sql/README.md

 # Branching

+	1. Assignment Nine - 32 commits

 	We worked on the project together, hence just used the main branch.

 # Testing

-	We did not do the testing with a MS test, but debugged with logger.
+	We did not do the testing with a MS test, but debugged manually through looking at the database and our web server.
+	Console.WriteLine also helped a lot in terms of testing.

 # Partnership